 Now it’s over to you!
 Under the supervision of an experienced member of staff, students have the opportunity to conduct deep research into an area of mathematics that interests them.
 The project may be theoretical, statistical, or applied and the end result is a “journal-style” paper that presents the key findings of the research.
 Recent project topics chosen by students include: celestial dynamics; the mathematics of music; disease mapping; rational trigonometry; sentimental analysis of social media posts; and stock market volatility.

 As the structure and inter dependency of companies becomes more and more complex, management requires the expertise of staff trained in Operational Research (OR) to assist in both long and short term planning and logistics.
-The aim of the course is to introduce students to standard models of Operational Research and give them knowledge of both analytical and software-based OR techniques.
-Indicative content:
+The aim of the course is to introduce students to one of the most important topics of OR – Linear Programming – and give them both a theoretical and practical perspective.
+The module includes computational work using R.

 MATH1150: Foundation Year Maths Projects (Level 3)

 This course has been designed to provide BSc Hon Mathematics (Extended) students with essential knowledge and skills required to be successful in higher education and the workplace.
 Through mini-projects and unexpected yet important applications, it aims to develop key mathematical modelling and analytical thinking skills.
 Students will be encouraged to think independently, analytically and creatively, and engage imaginatively with new areas of investigation.
 Some examples of areas of mathematical investigation within this course have been: pollution levels in Hyde Park, how to win games, mathematics in art, and financial management.

 - Optimisation at Level 6 (this course included elements of OR and numerical analysis)

 - Partial Differential Equations at Level 6 (I focussed on analytical solutions to boundary value problems)

 - Numerical and Computational Mathematics at Level 4 (a first course on numerical differentiation and integration)